CopadoSolutions/webhook-cli/README.md

 Command Line Interface for the Copado Webhook API
 -------------
-With this simple program, you will be able to start a Copado jobs and wait for its completion.
+With this simple program, you will be able to start a Copado job and wait for its completion.
 The process will exit gracefully if the job was successfull or fail exit(1) otherwise.

 ## Installing